-- Bender from Futurama has claimed at various points to be 30% Iron, 40% Zinc, 40% Titanium, 40% Lead, and 40% Dolemite (that last one having at least some demonstrable truth to it because he survived swimming in molten lava).
-According to the professor he's mostly made up of a Titanium-Osmium alloy with a .3% nickle impurity.
+- Bender from Futurama has claimed at various points to be 30% iron, 40% zinc, 40% titanium, 40% lead, and 40% dolomite (that last one having at least some demonstrable truth to it because he survived swimming in molten lava).
+According to the Professor, he's mostly made up of a titanium-osmium alloy with a .3% nickel impurity.

-- A House of Mouse short has the Big Bad Wolf telling his son that catching pigs is "fifty percent" whatever lesson he's trying to teach at the moment.
-Eventually, the son dryly informs him of just what all the "fifty percents" add to by that point.
+- A House of Mouse short has the Big Bad Wolf telling his son that catching pigs is "ninety-nine percent" whatever lesson he's trying to teach at the moment.
+When they get to the third attempt, the son dryly informs him they're up to 297 percent.

 - The Simpsons episode "Homer at the Bat" had Burns attempting to improve the plant baseball team by hiring a hypnotist:

 Team: [entranced] We are all very good players...

 Hypnotist: You will give one hundred and ten percent...

 Team: [entranced] That's impossible.
 No one can give more than one hundred percent.
 By definition that is the most anyone can give...